 Update the determination-xa-ds.xml file in <TomcatBaseDirectory>\lib by replacing the existing username and password in the <xa-datasource-property> tag with the encrypted username and password.
 The following graphic shows the <xa-datasource-property> tag:

+For Java 17

+To encrypt Tomcat data source credentials for Java17:

+Locate the encrypt_aes-256_data.jar file under the documentation directory where you unzipped the ONESOURCEIDTDetermination_513160.zip file.
+The encrypt_aes-256_data.jar file generates the encrypted value for the username and password text and uses AES-256 as the encoding mechanism.

+Open the Command Prompt window.

+Enter the following command, which will generate the encrypted values: java -jar encrypt_aes-256_data.jar.

+The following screenshot shows an example:

 Deploying the Application